 Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

-What Is PDF Accessibility Remediation — And Why Multilingual Documents Need It Most
+And Why Multilingual Documents Need It Most

 PDF accessibility is no longer optional.
-With the European Accessibility Act (EAA) now in force, businesses across Europe are required to ensure their digital documents — including PDFs — are accessible to people with disabilities.
+With the European Accessibility Act now in force, businesses across Europe are required to ensure their digital documents — including PDFs — are accessible to people with disabilities.
 For companies working with multilingual content, this requirement adds a layer of complexity that most general accessibility providers are not equipped to handle.

 This article explains what PDF remediation means, what the process looks like in practice, and why multilingual documents in particular need specialist support.

-What Is PDF Remediation?
+What is PDF remediation?

 PDF remediation is the process of modifying an existing PDF document so that it can be read and navigated by assistive technologies — most commonly screen readers used by people who are blind or have low vision.